-Remind the person you care for to take 1 tablet, by mouth, once a day for the first 5 days of each 28-day cycle.
-INQOVI® (decitabine and cedazuridine) tablets should be taken on an empty stomach, at least 2 hours before or 2 hours after a meal.
-After 5 days of treatment, they do not need to take INQOVI for the next 23 days.
+Take 1 tablet, by mouth, once a day for the first 5 days of each 28-day cycle.
+INQOVI[®] (decitabine and cedazuridine) tablets should be taken on an empty stomach, at least 2 hours before or 2 hours after a meal.
+After 5 days of treatment, you do not need to take INQOVI for the next 23 days.